 If you’re not sure where to begin, don’t worry.
 Read on to learn about what licenses and permits you might need as a Nevada business owner and how our Business License Report service can help you get it done easily.

 Most businesses are typically required to have some sort of license or permit in order to legally operate.

 Licenses and permits can be specific to an industry, to the state of operation, or even the city where the business is located.
 Unfortunately, Nevada doesn’t provide an overarching guide for what permits and licenses may be necessary for different types of businesses.
 Thus, it’s ultimately up to you to ensure your business obtains the licenses and permits it needs to operate legally.

 If this sounds overwhelming, our Business License Report is a great place to start.
-We partner with Business Licenses, LLC., to research the permits and licenses that apply to your business based on industry, location, and other information.
+We partner with Avalara to research the permits and licenses that apply to your business based on industry, location, and other information.
 We can help take the guesswork out of the process by delivering a report that gives you a list of the licenses and permits your company might need to operate legally.

 Some states have general business licenses that you have to obtain before you can legally operate any sort of business activity.